jweissman/orsino/docs/mm.md

 - **Elemental Affinity** (Resistant to nonstandard elemental damage types.)<br/>10% resistance to Acid, 10% resistance to Sonic, 10% resistance to Force, 10% resistance to Psychic<br/>
 **Fire Affinity**<br/>
 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>
 ###  Storm Elemental
-_Storm Elemental is a Guardian Elemental from the plane of storm, 415 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Storm Elemental is a Wandering Elemental from the plane of storm, 604 years old.
+They are of towering build with sleek hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|